 One of the greatest innovations ever made in model building is cyanoacrylate (CA) glue.
 It allows you to build a good straight airplane without even pinning anything to the table.
 Most things I build in .20 size and smaller don’t involve any adhesive other than CA. Realistically, both CA and epoxy are stronger than the materials they are applied to, so don’t sweat it.
 CA sometimes has a hard time penetrating into hard plywood, so I tend to use epoxy there.
 I recently started using good old fashioned Titebond Original, and I like it.
 I built a Cloud Dancer with about 60% Titebond and 40% CA. It’s cheap and a bottle of it lasts a long time.

 Of course you’ll also want a square.
-For my first 12 years of building airplanes I used CD cases, but the square in the photo is a lot better.
+For my first 12 years of building airplanes I used CD cases, but I just recently discovered something even better: an expired debit card.
+I wish I had been using these all along.
+They’re small enough to fit into tight spaces, and the corners are rounded.
+You might not think of it at first, but rounded corners are quite convenient.
+The square in the photo is a pretty nice little unit.
 You can get them in hobby stores, and they even have balsa thickness and wire size gauges built in.

 The other thing you really need is a saw to cut plywood bulkheads.
 If you build only square airplanes to start with you can use a razor saw like the one in the photo, but as soon as you build a plane with a rounded top deck you’ll need a coping saw or power scroll saw to cut out a firewall and bulkheads.